In general, it covers:

 Medicare Part D is prescription drug coverage available to anyone with Medicare Part A and/or Part B. Medicare Part D plans are offered by private insurance companies.

-Medicare Parts A and B make up Original Medicare.
+Medicare Part A and Part B make up Original Medicare.
 Medicare Advantage (MA) plans cover both Parts A and B with additional coverage that could include vision, hearing, and dental benefits all rolled into one plan.
 Medicare Advantage Prescription Drug (MAPD) plans include prescription drug coverage.

 A Medicare Supplement plan, also called Medigap, is designed to be paired with Original Medicare.
 A Supplement plan “fills in the gaps” and covers more costs for Medicare Parts A and B, like copays, coinsurance, and deductibles.
 They will usually cover the cost of care provided by any doctor, hospital, or facility that accepts Medicare.
 Supplements do not include prescription drug, dental, vision, or hearing coverage.
 You must receive your Part A, Part B, and Part D benefits through another source.